cjrollo/CiCd/readme.md

 Initializing a Git repo and making a remote of it on GitHub are explained in Module 2 of the course.
 Check out question #2423777 on stackoverflow.com.

 The viewer should have Git installed and have a GitHub account.
 In addition, you will need to link your GitHub account with the CI system and Docker Hub.

+Make sure to be careful on the DOCKER_HUB_TRIGGER env variable.